-Many parents are scared that by allowing their children more freedom to learn their kids will not spend time actually learning.
-The truth is that choosing to give your child freedom to take control of their education (or ownership or leadership in their education) is a great way to build the leaders of tomorrow.
+Are you like many other parents who are scared that giving your children more freedom to learn that your kids will not actually be learning.
+Freedom can be scary, but the truth is that choosing to give your child freedom to take control of their education (or ownership or leadership in their education) is a great way to build the leaders of tomorrow.
 Educational methods like child led learning are an amazing tool to help your child become a leader in all aspects of life.

 What is child-led learning and how can it help build leadership skills?

 Child-led learning is an educational method that allows your child to take a leadership role in their education.
 I love to encourage parents to hand over the reins to older children encouraging them to follow their passions.
 This is a huge focus of Christian leadership education.

 When you give your older child the freedom to choose what they want to learn, you’ll see your kids seeking out the information they need to take charge of their own education.
 To lead and take ownership in their education, preparing them for adult life.

 When you encourage your child to take charge of their own education you are teaching them that taking the lead is a good thing which will help them grow confidence in their ability to make choices.
 To make wise decisions as an adult.
 Child-led learning leadership skills are essential to the process.
 Your child can not take charge of their education without gaining some basic leadership skills.